Crdzcode/eloquent-chit-chat-integration/README.md

 - How to install and import the Eloquent Chit Chat package
 - How to configure the llmClient used for message generation
 - How to manage themes (light or dark)
-- How the widget behaves in user-facing scenarios
 - Communication with the Express backend for LLM responses

 ## Live Demo